MHindermann/mas/text/draft.md

 $\text{Precision} = \displaystyle \frac{\text{True positive}}{\text{True positive} + \text{False negative}}$

 Put as question: what fraction of the subject terms in the gold standard were suggested by Annif?
+The metric of recall is implemented by `_Analysis.get_recall`.

 #### F1-score